-It is important that you contact our office immediately after the event has occurred.
+It is important that you contact our office immediately after the event has occurred (no more than three months).
 If a significant amount of time has transpired between the time of the event and the request for funding, it may affect your eligibility.

 Emergency Grants are typically limited in scope to the temporary stabilization of a building, structure, or site until permanent preservation measures can take place.

-Archaeological monitoring must be included in any project that involves ground disturbance (breaking ground) unless otherwise determined by HC-SHF staff.
+Scope: The scope should reflect the temporary stabilization of the resource.
+Archaeological monitoring must be included in any project that involves ground disturbance (breaking ground) unless otherwise determined by SHF staff.

-Budget: Budgets must contain a calculation or reference an estimate document that contains a calculation that shows how the budget amount has been derived.
+Budget: Line items must denote all the direct costs of the project such as contractual services or travel costs.
+Budgets must contain a calculation or reference a proposal document that contains a calculation that shows how the budget amount has been derived.